IamManchanda/IamManchanda/Readme.md

 Harry is a Postgraduate in _Masters of Computer Applications_.
 Harry is 27 years old.

-Harry has _5 years_ of Full Time Professional experience in _Frontend Development_ and has now taken a _Career Break_ to become a _Full-stack Web Development Engineer_ and is now looking to grow in his Career by working on projects fully Full-stack.
+Harry has _5 years_ of Professional experience in _Frontend Development_ and has now taken a _Career Break_ to become a _Full-stack Web Development Engineer_ and is now looking to grow in his Career by working on projects fully Full-stack.

 Harry's Favourite Programming Language is _Javascript/TypeScript_ and his current full stack revolves around that.
 That being said, he is also Interested in _Python_ for Backend API Development.